sf-wdi-24/modules/week-01-controlling-the-dom/day-03/drill/readme.md

   ];
   ```

 6. I have a list of favorite foods below.
 If "Popcorn" is my favorite food and "Potato chips" my second favorite, how would you find the rank of another food.
-Try "Pho". (indexOf)
+Try "Pho". **Hint:** Look up the `indexOf` array method.

   ```js
   var foods = [